Small Batch Vegan Blueberry Burnt Basque Cheesecake Recipe

 Instructions

-- Prep: Preheat the oven to 415F.
-Place a piece of parchment paper pressed into an 8″ springform pan.
-Make sure that the parchment paper is lining the walls of the springform pan.
+- Prep: Preheat the oven to 400F.
+Place a piece of parchment paper pressed into a 9″ loaf pan.
+Make sure that the parchment paper is lining the walls of the pan.
 Measure out all ingredients.

-- Make the batter: In a stand mixer with whisk attachment or large bowl with a hand mixer, cream together the vegan cream cheese until fluffy, about 3 minutes.
+- Make the batter: In a stand mixer with whisk attachment or large bowl with a hand mixer OR in just a bowl with a whisk, cream together the vegan cream cheese until fluffy, about 3 minutes.
 Then add in the yogurt and heavy cream and mix again until fluffy.
 Add in the sugar, cornstarch, vanilla extract, vanilla bean paste, and sea salt, and mix again just until combined and fluffy.
 Make sure to stop to mix the batter with a silicone spatula and scrape the bottom to ensure everything is combined.

-- Assemble the Basque cheesecake: Pour the batter into your prepared springform pan, Add the blueberries on top and gently press them into the top of the cheesecake.
+- Assemble the Basque cheesecake: Pour the batter into your prepared loaf pan.
+Add the blueberries on top and gently press them into the top of the cheesecake.

-- Bake: Place the cheesecake onto a baking sheet and into the oven to bake for 60-70 minutes, or until the top of the cheesecake is slightly burnt.
-The cheesecake will still wiggle, but the middle of the cheesecake will look set.
+- Bake: Place the cheesecake onto a baking sheet and into the oven to bake for 28-30 minutes, or until the top of the cheesecake is slightly burnt.
+You can finish by setting the oven to broil for 2-3 minutes, until the top of the cheesecake reaches that burnt look.
+The cheesecake will still wiggle, and that’s okay.
+Remove it from the oven.

 - Slice and serve!
-Remove the cheesecake from the fridge and remove the springform pan.
+Remove the cheesecake from the fridge and remove it from the loaf pan.
 Pull the parchment paper off, and slice and serve your vegan burnt Basque cheesecake.
 Enjoy!

 - Storage: Store any leftovers in an airtight container and in the fridge for up to 5 days, or freeze for up to 3 months.